Gadeschii/EDUDEMOS/README.md

-# Arduino Temperature, Humidity, and Light Control Project
+# Arduino Temperature, Humidity, Light, and Voltage Control Project

-This Arduino project reads temperature and humidity values, controls LEDs based on temperature, and uses Light Dependent Resistors (LDRs) to control a servo motor.
-The project also sends average LDR values to Adafruit IO.
+This Arduino project reads temperature and humidity values, controls LEDs based on temperature, uses Light Dependent Resistors (LDRs) to control a servo motor, and measures the voltage of a DC
 ## Components Used

 - ESP32 Board